ktomk/run-travis-yml/README.md

 * Similar on Github for the timing information as nice as the one on Travis-CI (the display on Travis CI is generally looking better to me, also while the action is running, Github truncates log output).
 * First error in script is annotated.
+If `TRAVIS_ALLOW_FAILURE` as warning.
-Further, following output folded to keep things more visible within the Github log viewer.
+  Further, following output folded to keep it better visible within the Github log viewer.
 * Github has no allow-failure option when running action job steps.
 The job-wide [`continue-on-error:`][coe] may help, see [actions/toolkit#399][at-399] as well.